TheRenegadeCoder/sample-programs-website/docs/languages/index.md

 ---

 Welcome to the Languages page!
 Here, you'll find a list of all of the languages represented in the collection.
+At this time, there are 162 languages, of which 38 are tested, and 616 code snippets.

 ## Language Collections by Letter

 To help you navigate the collection, the following languages are organized alphabetically and grouped by first letter.

 ### A

+The 'A' collection contains 9 languages, of which 1 are tested, and 11 code snippets.

 - [Abap](https://sampleprograms.io/languages/abap)
 - [Ada](https://sampleprograms.io/languages/ada)